PGE383-HPC-Students/assignment17/README.md

 files each contain one-forth of the stress-strain curve that we manipulated in [Assignment 7](https://github.com/PGE383-HPC-Students/assignment7).

 Your task in this assignment is to read in the data in parallel from the files, then create an `Epetra.Map` and associated `Epetra.Vector` to store the data.
 Assign the `Epetra.Vector` to a class member variable called `stress`.
+Use the `Epetra.Copy` argument for robustness when instantiating the `Epetra.Vector` class.
 Once the data is stored in an `Epetra.Vector` is can easily be queried for its overall maximum value using the class function `MaxValue()`.

 ## Testing